Day 1: Innsbruck

 Day 2: Innsbruck – Imst (40 mi/65 km)

-On an old bridle path along the Inn River, you'll cycle beside Martin’s wall and through small villages and hamlets to Stams.
+On an old towpath along the Inn River, you'll cycle at the foot of Martinswand (mountain face) and through small villages and hamlets to Stams.
 The Baroque Cistercian Monastery is one of Stams' highlights.
-The route continues via Haiming to Imst, known as the “Merano of North Tyrol”.
+The route continues via Haiming to Imst, known as the "Merano of North Tyrol".

 Overnight in Imst

 Today's route follows the Inn River, past the Monastery at Zams to Landeck.
 From here, you'll be transferred by bus to Nauders, with an additional 328 ft/100 m climb to Reschen Pass.
-The route continues downhill to Lake Reschensee and on minor roads to Mals or Burgeis, located at the foot of Marienburg Fortress.
+From there, you will cycle downhill to Lake Reschensee and continue on minor roads to Mals (many towers in the centre) or to Burgeis at the foot of the castle Marienburg

 Overnight in Burgeis/Mals